MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/working-with/webviews.md

 ```

 ## Examples
-This section will cover some common use cases that may be encountered when writing Calabash tests involving web views.
+This section will cover some common use cases that may be encountered when writing Calabash tests involving webviews.

 ### Scrolling
-It is possible to scroll within an web view to bring DOM elements on to the screen.
+It's possible to scroll a webview to bring DOM elements onto the screen.
 This is accomplished using the `IApp.ScrollDownTo` or `IApp.ScrollUpTo` methods.
-The signature of these methods is very similar:
+The signature of these methods is similar:

 ```csharp
 IApp.ScrollDownTo(Func<AppQuery, AppWebQuery> toQuery,